 The effective interest rate is the usage rate that a borrower actually pays on a loan.
+It can also be considered the market rate of interest or the yield to maturity.
 This rate may vary from the rate stated on the loan document, based on an analysis of several factors; a higher effective rate might lead a borrower to go to a different lender.
 These factors are:

 When only incorporating the impact of compounding on the interest rate, the steps required to calculate the effective interest rate are:

 Locate in the loan documents the compounding period.
 It is likely to be either monthly, quarterly, or annually.